systeminc/laravel-admin/README.md

 ```php
 php artisan laravel-admin:instal
 ```
-If you want to instal package again from scratch, just delete the `config/laravel-admin.php` file and run install command again.
+If you want to instal package again from scratch, just delete the `config/laravel-admin.php` file and drop database, then run install command again.

 If our package update throws composer error, try updating dependencies manually with commend below: